Aston Martin DB9: Background

 In 1994, Aston Martin, which Ford Motor Company owned at the time, began producing the DB7, a grand tourer positioned as an "entry-level" model within the company's lineup.
 (Note: An entry-level luxury vehicle is the cheapest vehicle in a luxury automaker's lineup.)
-It was the only Aston Martin that incorporated a steel monocoque construction, which was designed by Jaguar—a company that Ford also owned at the time.
+It was the only Aston Martin that used steel monocoque construction, which was designed by Jaguar—a company that Ford also owned at the time.
 Designed by Ian Callum, the DB7 was available as both a coupe and convertible, the latter known as the Volante.
 In 1999, Aston Martin began manufacturing the DB7 Vantage, which featured a V12 engine developed by Ford in the United States.
 It became so popular that it started diverting sales from the six-cylinder model, leading to the latter's discontinuation later that year.
 The DB7 remained in production until 2004, when Aston Martin had produced about 7,000 examples.
 At the time, it was the best selling model in Aston Martin's history, though it was later surpassed by its successor, the DB9.